antistereotip/ghost/SOCIETY/blackpaper.md

 written, it will be the first invisible protocol in the history of the Internet and will be a major step forward for all of humanity.

+## Mission and Vision

+The mission and vision of the Ghost protocol is to penetrate the data transmission space.
+The thought is that the user does not have a crypto key but has a mapped architecture and is completely keyless.
+Only keys between end users that are not based on encryption, but on a mapped architecture that is impossible to break.
+The Hadamard logical gate will be implemented in the near future.
+Data transmission will be done via light.
+3.3 volt laser photocell that mimics a button.
+The mission is to restore freedom to the user.

 ## Development

 Development is based on fast methods, mostly ANSI C programming language.